idleberg/sublime-makensis/README.md

 ²⁾ treats warnings as errors, requires NSIS 3.0
 ³⁾ requires [Wine](https://www.winehq.org/)

-**Note:** Microsoft has [recently announced](https://blogs.windows.com/windowsexperience/2016/11/17/announcing-windows-10-insider-preview-build-14971-for-pc/) its plans to slowly deprecate `cmd.exe` in favour of PowerShell.
+**Note:** Microsoft has [announced](https://blogs.windows.com/windowsexperience/2016/11/17/announcing-windows-10-insider-preview-build-14971-for-pc/) its plans to slowly deprecate `cmd.exe` in favour of PowerShell.
 In the long-term, the PowerShell build variants are meant to replace the old batch files.
 Until then, please report any [issues](https://github.com/idleberg/sublime-makensis/issues).

 ## License